DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-resizing.md

 In [controlled mode](controlled-and-uncontrolled-modes.md), pass the column widths to the `TableColumnResizing` plugin's `columnWidths` property, and handle the `onColumnWidthsChange` event to control the column width state.

 .embedded-demo({ "path": "grid-column-resizing/controlled", "showThemeSelector": true })

+### Resizing Mode

+`TableColumnResizing` plugin two resizing mode, changing by `columnResizingMode` property.
+That property may be defined by two values: `widget` and `nextColumn`.
+In Widget mode when you resize column, all following columns shifts.
+Also in this mode, you can't use `auto` and `%` width size.
+In NextColumn mode when you resize column, you change size of next column.
+In this mode you can't change summary width of columns.
+Following demo shows booth resizing mode.

+.embedded-demo({ "path": "grid-column-resizing/resizing-mode", "showThemeSelector": true })